 Vote for the High School Blitz Game of the Week

-It was a thrilling week one in high school football across the state.
-Week two might be even better.
-We have three great games for you to vote on again for the High School Blitz Game of the Week.
-This week Kaitlin Sharkey will be at the winning game.
-The match-up will be featured on the FOX6 News at 6, 9 & 10.
-So vote for your favorite game.
-Voting ends on Thursday at 10:00PM.
-Also don’t forget to send us your pictures and video from whatever game you are at Friday night.
-Use #HSBlitz on Facebook, Twitter and Instagram.
-What you shoot could be part of the High School Blitz Friday night during the FOX6 News at 10.
+The calendar turns over to September on Friday, and that means many of the games in high school football will be now be conference match-ups.
+That means rivalries all over the area and that includes our three contests up for the FOX6 High School Blitz Game of the Week.
+The winning game will be featured by Kaitlin Sharkey, Friday night in the FOX6 News at 6, 9 & 10PM.
+Voting ends at 10PM Thursday night.
+And don’t forget no matter what game you are at Friday, send your pictures & video on Facebook, Twitter & Instagram using #HSBlitz.
+What you shot might be used in the High School Blitz at 10.